 - Your app receives a message.

-- Your app then generates a
+- Your app generates a

 MessagingStyle

-notification with a reply and mark-as-readAction
+notification with reply and mark-as-readAction

 MessagingStyle